-Learning Idioms and Phrases are very important part of Competitive Exams as well as language-learning process.
+Learning Idioms and Phrases is a very important part of Competitive Exams as well as the language-learning process.
 Much of everyday speech is based on colloquial and slang vocabulary – much of this vocabulary is based on idioms.
-Edudose collection of English Idioms will teach you the type of questions that asked in competitive exams.
-This topic also helps you to become more fluent in English and will be able to communicate better.
-Below is the list of some important Idioms and Phrases, it will be helpful for you to prepare.

-List of Idioms and Phrases in English with Meaning and Examples
+List of Important Idioms and Phrases in English with Meaning and Examples

-To come off second best (to be defeated in every contest) : Be it an election or a tambola, I have always come off the second best
+To come off second best (to be defeated in every contest) : Be it an election or a tombola, I have always come off the second best

 To fall to one’s lot (to become one’s fate): It fell to the lot of Mujib and. his colleagues to reconstruct the shattered economy of their nation.

 To get into hot water (to get into difficulty): The businessman got into hot water with the Income-tax authorities for concealing his income from ancestral property.